Tom Cruise spotted on roof of Orient Express, European filming continues

 Forbes reported Tom Cruise had paid $1million (US$ 700,000) to use the Hertigruten cruise company's ships MS Fridtjof Nansen and MS Versteralen.
 These bases allowed the production to create a 'bubble' so that filmmakers were given an exemption to normal protocol – foregoing the normal 10 day quarantine period for international travellers arriving in Norway.

+Public sailings were halted after an outbreak of coronavirus on one of the company's ships, the MS Finnmarken, following briefly resuming this July.

-Fans of the film franchise will have a glut of Tom Cruise travel related film to watch, once moviegoers return to cinemas.
+Fans of the film franchise will have a glut of Tom Cruise travel-related films to watch, once moviegoers return to cinemas.

 Next year sees the release of the first part of the Mission Impossible revamp, with a sequel due in 2022, and a much-delayed follow up to Top Gun.